Assistant Professor ATC, LAT

 - Ph.D Texas Woman's University, 2011

-Dr. Jennifer Lancaster joins the Tarleton State Kinesiology Department for her first season in 2013.
-Dr. Lancaster earned her bachelor’s degree at East Central University in Oklahoma and continued on to complete her master’s degree in Missouri.
-In 2011, she completed her doctoral degree.
+Dr. Jennifer Lancaster joined the Tarleton State Kinesiology Department in 2013.
 Dr. Lancaster comes to Tarleton State after spending four years with RL Turner High School in Carrollton, Texas as an athletic trainer and sports medicine teacher.
 She previously worked at Midwestern State University in Wichita Falls, Texas as an assistant athletic trainer/instructor and then as coordinator for the Athletic Training Education Program.

-Raised in Ada, Oklahoma, Dr. Lancaster is the daughter of Lee and Dorothy Lancaster.
-In her spare time, she enjoys being active.
-Among her favorite activities are camping, kayaking, fishing, running, biking, and white-water rafting.
+Born and raised in Oklahoma, Dr. Lancaster enjoys being active and the outdoors.
+Among her favorite activities are camping, paddleboarding and running.
 She also enjoys traveling.
-Dr. Lancaster has been to Panama and Haiti as part of the Christian Sports Medicine Alliance and International Sports Federation, where she provided education and medical care as well as assisted with other service opportunities.
-Dr. Lancaster has spent time with other service projects including Relay for Life, fundraising for Special Olympics teams, and working with her church’s young adult group.
+Dr. Lancaster has been to Belize, Panama, and Haiti as part of the Christian Sports Medicine Alliance and International Sports Federation, where she provided education and medical care as well as assisted with other service opportunities.
+Dr. Lancaster enjoys service activities and being involved with her church.

 Quotes to Live By